nicolasances/toto-microservice-sdk/python/README.md

 # Toto Microservice SDK - Python

-Python framework for building cloud-agnostic microservices with FastAPI.
+The Toto Microservice SDK is a framework for building cloud-agnostic microservices. <br>
+This is the Python SDK documentation.

 ## Table of Contents